Here are the winning entries for the 2015 open poetry competition, judged by Maggie Harris.

-To see a full list of the results, click here.
+You can also see the full list of the results.

 Remember Rob telling how, as a lad, his cupped hands worked the water, his angled palms pushing back towards the bankside and skirting around pebbles, little finger trailing the gravel in a silent glide – steady, steady – against the brook's lulling push downstream, its surface mirrored in glimmers of sunlight like fractured glass, the water feet-deep, gin-clear, and those splinters of minnows, darting this way, that or hanging still – tail, fin, pectorals on hold, gills pulsing – and, scoop, he swished them up, and out, time after time, their grey-green leanness flick-flacking in his hand, their pin-eyes a panic, head flapping, mouth gawping till he slipped them into that jamjar world of chickweed, their circling swirls transforming to an easing freedom of sorts – Remember this?
 He wouldn't have dreamt of making a meal of them.
 And yet no second questioning his request for whitebait: each piled fish a masterpiece of reticulated scale – such frail armature – lambent and shading through silver to white to grey, the dark targets of their eyes passively accusing in silent negations of all they had been, their life to come, their everything, taken away too soon.
 What a world to feast his wishes on, little thinking how within a month the morphine would kick in, his mouth turning to gawp, his eyes glaring that gone-away stare of panic and acceptance, his hands cupped to capture nothings, and letting everything slide away, freed at last.

 ↑ Second Prize Winner